risktoollib/RTL/README.md

 ## Overview

-RTL is purposely designed trading, trading analytics and risk practitioners in Commodities and Finance.
-It also supports delivery of Finance classes from one of the creator now also in Academics at the [Alberta School of Business](https://www.ualberta.ca/business/index.html).
+RTL is a purposely designed for traders, analysts and risk practitioners in Commodities and Finance.
+It also supports delivery of Finance classes from one of the creator also in Academics at the [Alberta School of Business](https://www.ualberta.ca/business/index.html).

 Send feedback to `pcote@ualberta.ca`.
-We welcome feedback, suggestions and collaborators.
+We welcome feedback, suggestions and collaboration.

 ### Energy Markets Reference Data